 - a.
 Applications for PRSES, CSES, and ISES permits shall be filed on forms provided by the Code Enforcement Office and must include the following information: - 1) Name of owner and operator of the solar energy system, and owner of property. - 2) Location of proposed solar energy system, including map/lot number, and street address.
 Plot plan identifying location of the solar energy system on the property and physical dimensions of the property. - 3) Location of any public road or right-of-way that is contiguous with the property. - 4) Location of overhead utility lines. - b.
-CSES and ISES permit applications will also require the following supplemental information: - 1) Solar system specifications, including manufacturer and model. - 2) Array/module design and site plans. - 3) Certification that layout, design, and installation conform to and comply with all applicable industry standards, such as the National Electrical Code (NEC)(NFPA-70), the American National Standards Institute (ANSI), the Underwriter's Laboratories (UL), the American Society for Testing & Materials (ASTM), the Institute of Electric & Electronic Engineers (IEEE), the Solar Rating & Certification Corporation (SRCC), the Electrical Testing Laboratory (ETL), and other similar certifying organizations, the Federal Aviation Administration (FAA), the Maine Uniform Building & Energy Code

-(MUBEC), fire and life-safety codes (NFPA 1 & 101), and any other standards applicable to solar energy systems.
-The manufacturer specifications for the key components of the solar energy system shall be submitted the application.
+CSES and ISES permit applications will also require the following supplemental information: - 1) Solar system specifications, including manufacturer and model. - 2) Array/module design and site plans. - 3) Certification that layout, design, and installation conform to and comply with all applicable industry standards, such as the National Electrical Code (NEC)(NFPA-70), the American National Standards Institute (ANSI), the Underwriter's Laboratories (UL), the American Society for Testing & Materials (ASTM), the Institute of Electric & Electronic Engineers (IEEE), the Solar Rating & Certification Corporation (SRCC), the Electrical Testing Laboratory (ETL), and other similar certifying organizations, the Federal Aviation Administration (FAA), the Maine Uniform Building & Energy Code (MUBEC), fire and life-safety codes (NFPA-1 and 101), and any other standards applicable to solar energy systems.
+The manufacturer specifications for the key components of the solar energy system shall be submitted with the application.

-- 5. Notice to Abutters: Abutting property owners shall be notified by certified mail, by the Town, at least fifteen (15) days prior to the initial Board or CEO consideration.
-The cost of notification shall be borne by the applicant.
-The notice shall indicate the time, date and place of the Board or CEO consideration, if applicable.
-Public hearings may be called at the discretion of the Board or CEO.
+- 5. Notice to Abutters: Abutting property owners of CSES and ISES shall be notified by certified mail, by the Town, at least fifteen (15) days prior to the initial Board consideration.
+The cost of notification shall be borne by the applicant, and the notice shall indicate the time, date and place of Board consideration.
+Public hearings may be called at the discretion of the Board.
 If a public hearing is scheduled, a notice of such shall be published in a newspaper of general circulation in the municipality at least fifteen (15) days prior to the hearing and shall include the date, time and place of the hearing.
 The cost of advertising shall be borne by the applicant. - 6.
 Onsite Visit: All applicants shall facilitate onsite visits by the CEO and/or the Board as requested.

-7. Standards for PRSES Permits
+7. Standards for PRSES Permits:

 - a.
 A permit for a new PRSES, including all components that comprise the system, shall be granted only in a zoning district in which such a facility is allowed (per §11-8.9.D Table of Uses). - b.
 All PRSES shall be setback from abutting property lines, utility lines, and/or public roads or right-of-way by a distance no less than the standard structural setback distance applicable in the zoning district where the system is to be installed.
 Best Engineering Practices shall be utilized in determining the optimal placement within the above requirements. - c.
 All PRSES, whether ground or building mounted, shall comply with the structural height restrictions applicable in the zoning district where the system is to be installed.
 Best Engineering Practices shall be utilized in determining the optimal placement. - d.
 All ground-mounted electrical and control equipment for PRSES shall be labeled and secured to prevent unauthorized access. - e.
 All PRSES shall not exceed 50 dB(A), as measured at the closest property line. - f.
-All PRSES shall be installed so as not to cause any wire or wireless communication signal disturbance.
+All PRSES shall be installed so as not to cause any wire or wireless communication signal disturbance. - g.
+The owner of a roof-mounted PRSES shall provide evidence certifying the roof structure is capable of supporting the additional load of the PRSES.